bengutstein/lordskogame/Lordsko Game/README.md

 - Clicking a marker shows the photo and metadata.
 - Sidebar shows the leaderboard and up to three most recent uploads per person.
 - Use the "Refresh uploads" button to pull the latest JSON without restarting the server.

+## Deploying to Vercel with uploads
+- Create a Vercel Blob store and grab the `BLOB_READ_WRITE_TOKEN`.
+- Add that token to the project (Vercel dashboard > Settings > Environment Variables).
+- Deploy with `vercel --prod` (static assets come from `public/`, APIs live in `api/`).
+- The `/api/upload` function writes images to Blob storage and appends metadata to `data/uploads.json` in Blob. `/api/uploads` reads that JSON.